 About the Cloud Research Study:

 For the independent study, conducted by YouGov, the opinions of 530 senior managers at small and medium-sized companies in the United Kingdom were surveyed.
-It was conducted in the second quarter of 2012 to capture current and upcoming business and IT priorities for cloud computing.
+It was conducted in the second quarter of 2012 to capture current and upcoming business and IT priorities for cloud computing and Cloud Readiness Assessment.

-If you are looking to transform your business with cloud capabilities why not get in touch or click here for more information
+If you are looking to transform your business with cloud capabilities why not see this helpful resource for more information.